 Treatment if you have abnormal cervical cells

 This page tells you about the different types of treatment available after you have an abnormal cervical screening test result.
-There is information about
+You can find the following information

 Treatment for abnormal smears

-There are several different treatments available for pre cancerous changes in the cervix.
+There are several different treatments available for abnormal cell changes in the cervix.
 They all aim to remove or destroy the abnormal cells.
 This can be done by freezing, with heat from a laser or hot probe, or by cutting out the affected area.

-Laser ablation, cold coagulation and cryotherapy (freezing) treat just the part of the cervix that contains abnormal cells.
+Laser therapy, cold coagulation and cryotherapy (freezing) treat just the part of the cervix that contains abnormal cells.
 Or you may have a cone biopsy, diathermy or LLETZ.
-These remove all of the area where cells can become cancerous.
+These remove all of the area where cells can become cancerous (the transformation zone).

 If you are past your menopause or have finished having children, your doctor may suggest removing the whole of your womb (hysterectomy).
 This is more likely if you have had abnormal cells before, or if the abnormality found was severe.